dspiteself/nakkaya.com/posts/2009-12-09-poor-mans-arduino-line-follower.markdown

        digitalWrite(DirectionPinMotorA, HIGH);
      }

-These will change the direction of the forward motor depending on the direction or cut power if we want to go straight.
-The engine is controlled from within the navigation module.
+These will change the direction of the forward motor causing the car to turn.
+Turning the motor forward will cause the front wheel to turn left, turning the motor backwards causes the wheels to turn right.

 Navigation module begins, by calibrating itself,